 - Screen adjustments: I adjusted the brightness and contrast settings a bit.
 Also I then relocated the screen adjustment panel to the correct position under the plastic monitor surround.

-Well… in conclusion I think my Scud Race cab as I want it now.
+Well… in conclusion I think my Scud Race cab is finally as I want it now.
 If there is anything more to do later I’ll post updates, also more photos when I take them.
-For now I can just enjoy a fantastic Sega racing game.
+For now I can just enjoy another fantastic Sega racing game.

 Thanks for looking, If you have any questions please use the comment system.
 Neil – 8bitplus 2010.